 There was a mission at the Louisiana Hayride.
 They wanted to legitimize innovation, and they wanted to legitimize the type of music being played in the fields, on the porches, on the lanes of their region of the country.
 There was so much talent out there.
 These were all poor people, yes, but not “sorry”.
 They should be heard.
 I don’t know if they explicitly wanted to create a crossover genre, like Sam Phillips says he did with Sun, but I do know that they were ambitious to create their own stars.
 And to be a star of any magnitude, you have to appeal to a wide group of people.
 And you have to appeal to people who might otherwise never listen to “that type” of music.
 Not an easy thing to do when the music itself has an image problem.

-And finally a singer came along who helped actually change the definition of the music, from hillbilly to country.
+And finally a singer came along who helped actually change the definition of the music.
 He became a big crossover star, maybe the biggest.
+He brought that sound to the mainstream.

 “There had been packed crowds before Hank Williams got there but they didn’t have a big star, they didn’t have an idol, they didn’t have anybody that people could idolize – scream and run and wait for hours.”